 Last week, the Liverpool government’s announced that it would start to review marketing schemes launched by gambling organizations.
 Solicitor Sean Rogers is now urging public officials to also initiate a review in the advertising practices of payday loan businesses that can harm youths.

-Rogers, who is head of Refund You Solicitors, a group that helps young people get compensated for being misled on payday loans, says daytime advertisements from businesses who offer personal loans at Landmark Cash are a big problem that many young people come across.
+Rogers, who is head of Refund You Solicitors, a group that helps young people get compensated for being misled on payday loans, says daytime advertisements from businesses who offer personal loans are a big problem that many young people come across.
 This is a time when payday loan commercials are more prevalent than at any other time.

 He told the Liverpool Echo that there are numerous scenarios where payday loan businesses approve applications submitted by “vulnerable people” without proper background checks and procedures to determine if the potential customer can actually pay back the principal sum and interest charges.